 Sliding-Compound Chop Saws

-This type of chop saw encompasses all of the features you find in the above, including the standard chop saw.
+This type of chop saw encompasses all of the features above.
 However, it provides you with more utility by allowing you to move the blade back and forth, as well as left and right.
 So, you can cut large pieces of wood easily with these.

 Many chop saws in the market come with laser beams attached to them.
-They help show you the blade’s path across the material, thus helping you achieve a cleaner and more accurate cut.
-However, not all chop saws have this feature, and you’ll have to increase your budget to find one with a laser beam.
+These show you the blade’s path across the material, thus helping you achieve a cleaner and more accurate cut.

 There’s still a margin of error even when you use a laser beam to mark the material because the laser isn’t attached to the blade or its arm.
 So, there’s always a slight inaccuracy.
 Also, lasers can be difficult to see properly in bright light, which can render them ineffective.